CNAG-Biomedical-Informatics/convert-pheno/README.md

 Written by Manuel Rueda, PhD.
 Info about CNAG can be found at [https://www.cnag.crg.eu](https://www.cnag.crg.eu).

-# REPORTING BUGS

-Report bugs or comments to <manuel.rueda@cnag.crg.eu>.

-# COPYRIGHT
+# COPYRIGHT AND LICENSE

-This PERL file is copyrighted.
-See the LICENSE file included in this distribution.
+Copyright (C) 2022, Manuel Rueda.

+This program is free software, you can redistribute it and/or modify it under the terms of the [Artistic License version 2.0](https://metacpan.org/pod/perlartistic).